 trip using Google Maps.
 A paratransit app for Paratransit Service allowing passengers to view and edit trips as well as manage their account balance on the app.
 Initiative 5.1.2 Explore and acquire cloud-based Software as a Service (SaaS) and/or Mobility as a Service (MaaS) functionalities to support mobility on demand services, directly operated and/or operated through contract or partnership, to serve general public and augment or replace ADA paratransit services where and when warranted based on costs, productivity, and service quality.
-2029 Implement MOD software along with MOD service to manage and facility the use of service by 2029.
-Initiative 5.1.3 Explore use of account- based payment systems to reload smart cards and other fare media as part of a SaaS or MaaS platform and to facilitate compatible fare policy and fare technology with LeeTran.
-2029 The data and evaluation of the paratransit mobile app, will allow us to determine what is needed upon implementation of MOD Service.
+2029 CAT will work on this initiative closer to planned implementation.
+Implement MOD software along with MOD service to manage and facility the use of service by 2029.
+Initiative 5.1.3 Explore use of account- based payment systems to reload smart cards and other fare media as The data and evaluation of the paratransit mobile app, will allow us to determine what is needed upon implementation of MOD Service.
 Implement ITS initiatives within the Implementation Plan by 2023 Initiative 5.1.4 Explore technology to allow merchants and employers to reduce 2023 CAT offers a corporate 30-Day Pass for employers with more than 300 Implement ITS initiatives within the Implementation Plan by 2023.